ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 ## Choosing an approach {#choosing-approach}

 The first step in spinning up your node is choosing your approach.
-Based on requirements and various possibilities, you have to choose the client implementation (of both execution and consensus clients), the environment (hardware, system), and the parameters for client settings.
+Based on requirements and various possibilities, you must select the client implementation (of both execution and consensus clients), the environment (hardware, system), and the parameters for client settings.

-This page will guide you through these decisions and help you to find the most suitable way for running your own Ethereum instance.
+This page will guide you through these decisions and help you find the most suitable way to run your Ethereum instance.

 To choose from client implementations, see all the available Mainnet ready [execution clients](/developers/docs/nodes-and-clients/#execution-clients), [consensus clients](/developers/docs/nodes-and-clients/#consensus-clients) and learn about [client diversity](/developers/docs/client-diversity).

 Decide whether to run the software on your own [hardware or in the cloud](#local-vs-cloud), considering clients' [requirements](#requirements).

-After preparing the environment, install the chosen clients either with [beginner friendly interface](#automatized-setup) or [manually](#manual-setup) using a terminal with advanced options.
+After preparing the environment, install the chosen clients either with [beginner-friendly interface](#automatized-setup) or [manually](#manual-setup) using a terminal with advanced options.

-When the node is running and syncing, you are ready to [use it](#using-the-node) but make sure to keep an eye on its [maintanance](#operating-the-node).
+When the node is running and syncing, you are ready to [use it](#using-the-node), but make sure to keep an eye on its [maintanance](#operating-the-node).

 ![Client setup](./diagram.png)